jpsalvadorm63/react-briza/react_router/COURSE_01.md

 Next we have Route.
 Route is both the backbone and the genius behind React Router v4.
 When the app’s location matches a certain path, Route will render a specified component, when it doesn’t, it will render null.
-So say for example we had a Home.js component that we wanted to render when our app was at the index path `/`.
+So say for example we had a widget.jsjs component that we wanted to render when our app was at the index path `/`.
 Our code would look something like this

 ```